cybertraining-dsc/reu2022/project/hpc/rivanna-introduction.md

 ### .bashrc

 Now, you must open your `.bashrc` file.
-If it doesn't exist, create one.
+If it does not exist, create one.
 Using any editor, open it and copy and paste the following:

 ```bash